produkt-manager/focusrail/README.md

 ##### A: Separate motor controller

 As described in the book „Fischertechnik-Roboter mit Arduino“ (see reference on https://github.com/produkt-manager/focusrail/blob/main/Literature.md), you can use an Arduino that is equipped with a Motor shield to connect the motors of the Fischertechnik construction system.
-This described setup in particular uses the Adafruit Motor shield and the communication between Arduino and motors employs the I2C protocol.
+Their setup in particular uses the Adafruit Motor shield and the communication between Arduino and motors employs the I2C protocol.

-In such a setup the Spresense will interface the Arduino-based motor controller and input commands, which describe the needed movements.
-The connection can either be established directly, or by means of a message broker such as MQTT that runs on a central server (i.e. located in the Spresense).
+In such a setup the Spresense will interface the Arduino-based motor controller and commands this separate controller how to move.
+The connection between Spresense and the Arduino with its motorcontroller can either be established directly, or by means of a message broker such as MQTT that runs on a central server (i.e. located in the Spresense).

+However, keep in mind that on the Spresense the CircuitPython does not support MQTT (see the FAQ section in the Spresense documentation).
+There you have the options to either install the stand-alone ArduinoMqttClient library in the Arduino IDE.
+Or, in the SDK environment you use the MQTT library (Eclipse Paho MQTT C/C++ client for Embedded platforms).
+As EdgeImpulse writes in their Deep Dive you can also install an Arduino WLAN shield that also supports MQTT.

+For more information, see the links listed in the Literature https://github.com/produkt-manager/focusrail/blob/main/Literature.md

 ##### B: Spresense as the motor controller

 As described above, the motors of the mechanical construction will be connected to the motor shield as before.
-But instead of a separate Controller Board that interfaces this motor shield, the motor shield is connected to the Spresense.
-Here, the Spresense takes the pictures and also functions as a controller for the motor shield/ the motors.
+But instead of a separate Controller Board that interfaces this motor shield, the motor shield can also be connected to the Spresense.
+Here, the Spresense takes the pictures using the camera app, and it also functions as a controller for the motor shield/ the motors.

 ##### C: RoboRISC and ftRoboRemote on the fischertechnik® controller

-The fischertechnik® system includes an own controller.
+The fischertechnik® system as well includes an own controller.
 Available to this project is the TXT 3.0 controller, which is normally programmed with a graphical language.

 As by the book „Bauen, erleben, begreifen: fischertechnik®-Modelle für Maker“ (see reference on https://github.com/produkt-manager/focusrail/blob/main/Literature.md) to following options exist to extend the programmability of this board: